 - Find support: It’s tough to kick the habit alone, but others can help -- a good friend, a loved one, or a support group, for example.

-- Talk to your doctor: She can suggest medicine or programs that might work for you.
+- Talk to your doctor: They can suggest medicine or programs that might work for you.

 - Reward yourself: Quitting is hard work -- give yourself a treat when you meet a goal or resist a craving.